 Other TV manufacturers might have the HDMI CEC option listed under a trade name, which can be confusing.
 Sony lists it under ‘Bravia sync’, while LG uses ‘Simpllink’ to identify the CEC option.
-If you don't want to spend several frustrating minutes enabling and disabling functions that won't allow your remote to control the Fire Stick, the best advice is to look at the product specifications in your owners’ guide or do a web search on your TV, or check out our guide on controlling the Fire Stick without a remote as a last resort. .
+If you don’t want to spend several frustrating minutes enabling and disabling functions that won’t allow your remote to control the Fire Stick, the best advice is to look at the product specifications in your owners’ guide; do a web search on your TV, or check out our guide on controlling the Fire Stick without a remote as a last resort. .

 Once you’ve enabled the HDMI CEC feature, you want to plug the Fire Stick into the TV’s HDMI port.
 To do this, you’ll need a USB cable which often comes with the Fire TV Stick.
 You have to be close to an outlet in order to connect the USB cable to the Fire Stick and then to a power adaptor.
 It’s usually not a problem since your TV also has to be plugged into an electrical outlet, however, we do have an article here on how to extend HDMI cables.

 Once the Fire Stick is connected to the TV’s HDMI port and a power source, turn the television on and press ‘Home’ on the remote.
 A screen should appear that states the Fire Stick is ‘searching’ for your remote (more on working Fire Sticks in our guide).
 From there, you’ll follow the instructions as they show up on the screen.
 When you’ve finished the installation steps your TV remote will control the Fire Stick.